Tx: 11/11/78: 2030-2105.

 Cast: Michael Crawford (Frank), Michele Dotrice (Betty), Glynn Edwards (Mr Lewis), Derek Farr (Dr Mender), Dick Bentley (Grandad), Roger Kemp (Dr Hutchings), Bunny May (Postman), Linda James (Receptionist), Johnny Allan (Mr Hollis), Norman Hartley (Demolition Man).

-Crew: Raymond Allen from stories by Michael Crawford, Dinah Collin (Costume), Gillian Thomas (Make up), Reg Pope (Film Cameraman), Mike Robotham (Film Editor), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow (Production Assistant), Graham Sisson (Video Tape Editor), Andrew Howe-Davies (Design), Sydney Lotterby (Producer).
+Crew: Raymond Allen (Writer) from stories by Michael Crawford, Dinah Collin (Costume), Gillian Thomas (Make up), Reg Pope (Film Cameraman), Mike Robotham (Film Editor), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow (Production Assistant), Graham Sisson (Video Tape Editor), Andrew Howe-Davies (Design), Sydney Lotterby (Producer).

 Frank is working with a demolition gang, blowing up an old brickyard.
 He misinterprets an announcement of the time left until an old chimney is brought down and narrowly avoids being squashed.